ovanderzee/snap-collect/API.md

 ## sort

-Return ascending sorted values of all kept records,
+Return ascending sorted values of all kept records

 ### Parameters

--   `anonymus` **Arguments** one or more property names to sort on
+-   `anonymus` **Arguments** one or more property names to sort on, most important property first

 Returns **[Array][38]&lt;[Object][35]>** sorted records